 Meanwhile, Storm fled back to Salt Lake City on I-80 with the second female victim still in his car.
 Deputies with the Summit County Sheriff's Office spotted Storm's vehicle which the first female victim had described heading westbound on Interstate 80 near the mouth of Parley's Canyon.

 Officers with the Utah Highway Patrol then began to pursue Storm down the Interstate until reaching the Millcreek area, where Storm crashed his vehicle, causing a three-car collision.
-According to Lougy, Storm attempted to flee the scene on foot but with the help of citizens in the area he was tracked down and arrested.

 Both female victims were medically evaluated and have since been cleared and released.